A Guide To SSPRD (Specialist Skills & Post-Registration) funding 2020-21

 SSPRD funding will only be considered if the education follows the below criteria:

 - The practice can demonstrate how the learning will be applied and how the learner will be supported

 Which courses are covered by SSPRD funding?

-University of Sheffield modules can be found here: UoS SSPRD
+A list of modules funded through SSPRD at local universities can be found here:

 Which courses are NOT covered by SSPRD funding?